Northowram Fields were second team Conference champions in 2016

 Fortunes dipped in 1967 with just four wins and a lowly position the inevitable result.
 The best batter was G Hall who averaged 24.50, while the most consistent bowler was M Parsons who finished fifth in the League Averages with 32 wickets at 15.84.

-It would be fair to say that Northowram CC were never big-players in the Bradford Central League and had a decidedly second division reputation.
+It would be fair to say that Northowram CC were never big-players of the Bradford Central League and had a decidedly second division reputation.
 However, despite not having won a major trophy in the league, they still had pockets of individual excellence.

 In 1988, batsman P Crossland scored fractionally short of a thousand runs to take the Second Division Batting Averages, and also the Norman Bastow Trophy for most runs scored.